cltk/lat_text_tesserae/README.md

-# CLTK Tesserae Greek Corpus
+# CLTK Tesserae Latin Corpus

 This is a customized version of the texts used by the [Tesserae Project](http://tesserae.caset.buffalo.edu/about.php) made available through the [Classical Language Toolkit](http://cltk.org) for natural language processing work in Latin.
 The original source of the file is (https://github.com/tesserae/tesserae/tree/master/texts); additional information about the source of the Tesserae files can be found at: (http://tesserae.caset.buffalo.edu/sources.php).